Hyper-Feminine Style Is In & It’s More Inclusive Than Ever

 @stephyeboah The dress is from Sistet Jane! #bridgerton #netflix #plussizeedition #psfashion #fyp ♬ Another Love - Tom Odell

-At the same time, the brand Selkie, whose pieces are inspired by folklore and nostalgia, is leading change by offering garments in sizes up to 6X and prioritising inclusive representation in their campaigns and on the runways.
-Meanwhile, London label Sister Jane, which specialises in limited-run collections of voluminous dresses and vintage-style pieces, has been worn by notable plus-size and non-white people such as body image advocate and creator Stephanie Yeboah and singer Ego Ella May.
+At the same time, the brand Selkie, whose pieces are inspired by folklore and nostalgia, is leading change by offering garments in sizes up to 6X and prioritizing inclusive representation in its campaigns and on the runways.
+Meanwhile, London label Sister Jane, which specializes in limited-run collections of voluminous dresses and vintage-style pieces, has been worn by notable plus-size and non-white people such as body image advocate and creator Stephanie Yeboah and singer Ego Ella May.
 “Our styles allow people to express their individuality,” says Gregori Apers, Sister Jane’s product director and head of design.